-New Medicare fraud detection system saves $115 milDecember 14th, 2012 in Health
+New Medicare fraud detection system saves $115 milDecember 14, 2012 by Kelli Kennedy in Medicine & Health / Health

 A highly touted new system designed to stop fraudulent Medicare payments before they are paid has saved about $115 million and spurred more than 500 investigations since it was launched in 2011.